toolify-de/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.
+The repository contains the hello-world-example of the github-Tutorial.